THE GARRETT PARK SWIMMING POOL ASSOCIATION, INC.

 - Membership in the Association shall be limited to eight hundred (800) full dues paying persons eighteen years of age or older.

-(b) The Board of Directors may, at its discretion, offer a limited one-season only membership to no more than twenty (20) individuals and/or families.
-Such limited members shall have the same rights, privileges and obligations as the regular members except- they shall not be subject to any deficit or special assessment levied on the general membership by the Board of Directors.
+(b) The Board of Directors may, at its discretion, offer a limited one-season or partial-season only membership to a select number of individuals and/or families.
+Such limited members shall have the same rights, privileges and obligations as the regular members except they shall not be subject to any deficit or special assessment levied on the general membership by the Board of Directors.
 These limited memberships are not renewable.
-Limited members shall pay the appropriate annual dues as determined by the Board of Directors for the general membership plus a special fee equal to twenty percent (20%) of the appropriate initiation fee.
+Limited members shall pay the appropriate annual dues as determined by the Board of Directors for the general membership plus a special fee no less than twenty percent (20%), and up to thirty five percent (35%), of the appropriate initiation fee.

-- (a) Applicants for membership shall be elected to membership by a majority vote at the annual or any special meeting of the Association, and shall, upon payment of the initiation fee and the annual dues, and special assessments, if any, for the current year, be duly inscribed on the roll of members of the Association.
-New members shall not, however, be subject to the deficit assessments in respect of fiscal years in which they are not members.
+- Membership shall be granted to any qualified applicant after review and approval by the Membership Committee.
+Upon payment of the initiation fee and the annual dues, and special assessments, if any, for the current year, the applicant shall be duly inscribed on the roll of members of the Association.
+New members shall not, however, be subject to any deficit assessments in respect to fiscal years in which they were not members.

-- Dependent children whose parents or guardians are active members in good standing of the Association shall be entitled to become Junior Members as the Board of Directors may prescribe.
+- Dependent children whose parent(s) or guardian(s) are active members in good standing of the Association shall be deemed Junior Members.

 ARTICLE II – Membership Privileges